 GUI Element (A-Z) Description <legend></legend> Describes the color coding used in the graph.
 Latency data points Indicates the average latency in milliseconds for the end-user group at each point over the course of the defined time period.
 To drill down to HP Network Node Manager, click a data point and select Drilldown to NNM from the displayed menu.
-For details on displaying HP Network Node Manager data, see "Viewing HP Network Node Manager Data From Real User Monitor Reports" on page 425.
+For details on this topic, see "Viewing HP Network Node Manager Data From Real User Monitor Reports" on page 445.
 Tooltip: The end-user group's average latency time at that point of time.
 Latency <y-axis></y-axis> Displays the network latency time in milliseconds.
 Time <x-axis></x-axis> Displays the time division units for the time range that you defined when generating the report.